 There were Congregational, Primitive and Wesleyan Methodist chapels in Thatcham, and a Plymouth Brethren meeting house, well into the twentieth century.

 On the A4 is a small church school, formerly a chapel founded in 1304.
 It was converted to a Bluecoat School by Lady Frances Winchcomb in 1707, providing free education for 30 poor boys of the parishes of Thatcham, Bucklebury, and Little Shefford, and apprenticing some of them.
 It discontinued following the attainder of Lord Bolingbroke, who was the landowner and the only surviving trustee.
 The school re-opened for 40 boys in June 1794, and continued in existence until 1914.
-A detailed history can be found here.

 A National school was built in 1826 on Clapper’s Green, land donated by William Mount.